walinejs/waline/docs/en/guide/client/spa.md

 The `el` property is the HTMLElement mounted by the current instance of Waline.

-If you explicitly initialize Waline with `el: null` (only use comments and pageview statistics), this property will be `null`.
+If you initialize Waline without `el: null` (only use comments and pageview statistics), this property will be `null`.

 ## update